cyborginstitute/administration/source/backup-strategies.rst

   as they're going to get, and there's nothing gzip can do to make the file smaller so it's not worth the processor overhead to run gzip.
 Sometimes log files will be gzipped durring :term:`logrotate
-  <log rotation>`.
+  <logrotation>`.
 The independence of these two functions means that
   you can use shell redirection and the pipe (i.e. "``|``") to control and modify output in a granular way.
 This is particularly powerful when combined with ``ssh`` to stream data to programs on foreign